The Drop-In Center serves homeless youth ages 13 - 25.

 About the Drop-In Center:

-The Drop-In Center, located in downtown San Jose, is a safe place where young people can begin to form bonds with caring adults and access essential resources for their overall well-being.
+The Drop-In Center is a safe place where young people and young parent families can begin to form bonds with caring adults and access essential resources for their overall well-being.
 The primary goal of the program is to get homeless youth into safe and permanent housing.

 Location & Hours

-In addition to providing the basic necessities for homeless youth, the Drop-In Center offers a variety of other services designed to help youth take charge of the direction of their lives and start shaping their future.
+In addition to providing the basic necessities for homeless youth and young parent families, the Drop-In Center offers a variety of other services designed to help them take charge of the direction of their lives and start shaping their future.

-Individual Counseling – Individual counseling is available on an ongoing basis and youth are encouraged to seek mental health services through our Transition Age Youth Mental Health program when appropriate.
+Individual Counseling – Individual counseling is available on an ongoing basis.
+Youth and young parent families are encouraged to seek mental health services through our Transition Age Youth Mental Health program when appropriate.

 Health Education – Weekly groups focus on drug and alcohol abuse, violence prevention, pregnancy prevention, and HIV/AIDS prevention.

-Medical Services – Through Bill Wilson Center’s partnership with Valley Medical Center, youth are provided free access to medical screening and HIV testing.
+Medical Services – Through Bill Wilson Center’s partnership with Valley Medical Center, youth and young parent families are provided free access to medical screening and HIV testing.

 Independent Living Skills Training – Training including navigating housing services, job readiness workshops, job counseling and job placement.